scicloj/scicloj.github.io/content/en/docs/community/groups/real-world-data.md

 Most of the recordings will not be shared publicly but rather internally as a tool for us to catch up and recall our past discussions.
 When recordings are planned to be made public, we will first check with all participants.

+## Pairing
+In the group, we will seek opportunities of collaborations.

+A scientist may wish to pair with a Clojure engineer and explore something together, a Clojurian person may be curious about joining a scientific project, etc. We will be looking for such cases and try to help in matching them.

+## Contributing
+In your projects using the emerging Clojure stack, there will often be opportunities to contribute back to the libraries you use.
+We will encourage that and help you in considering about fruitful directions and connecting with the relevant library authors.

+We will highly encourage contributing documentation and tutorials and will use the [Clojure Data Scrapbook](https://scicloj.github.io/clojure-data-scrapbook/) as a central space for such content.

 ## Chat
 The group will use [the Clojurians Zulip chat](../../chat).
 Specifically, the [#real-world-data](https://clojurians.zulipchat.com/#narrow/stream/315077-real-world-data) stream.